Updated: Oct 4, 2021

 Status, ego and territorial disputes - the latter being perceived ownership of places or people - is a particular catalyst to violence with younger men, exponentially more likely when fuelled by alcohol and in the presence of similar aged females.

 An audience is generally required in social violence.
-There’s no need to defend anything, or ‘protect’ an ego, if there are no one there to witness it, right?
+There’s no need to defend anything, or ‘protect’ an ego, if there is no one there to witness it, right?

 This is why drinking establishments or similar settings are prime venues for social violence.
 All the ingredients; the demographics, the gender mix, the witnesses and the lubrication are present and ready to be set alight in the right, or should that be ‘wrong’ circumstances.